Sponsor a Pastor

 Isaias Ramirez is the oldest member of Servant Senders’ team of teachers, pastors, and evangelists.
 Isaias has been with us from the start of Servant Senders in 2006.
 He is a widower and father of three adult children.
 By trade he works with sheet metal and can make pretty much anything with metal.
 Years ago when asked if he would like to join our program he said, “You mean I get to tell people about Jesus, teach them about Jesus, and lead them to Jesus, and that will be my job?”
 We said yes, and he put his head down and sobbed.

 He teaches our new men in a leadership and history of the church class, and is our lead man at the police academy teaching up to five classes for forty-five minutes to an hour.
-Each class on the Bible is part of the training the cadets receive to become police in Juarez.
+Each class on the Bible is part of the training the cadets receive to become police in Juárez.
 This training is six months long.
 So the cadets get an hour of Bible per week for six months before becoming a policeman/woman.
 When the cadets graduate the academy is used for six week training classes for the traffic cops, special forces, National Guard and other law inforcment.
 He is asked to teach hour long bible classes to all of them also.
-He is also the pastor of a small gathering of family and friends at his daughter’s home.
-He has a group of teens whose fathers were killed during the violence.
-They were wondering the streets with no direction so he made a deal with them.
-He would teach them a trade if they returned to school and allowed him to teach them the Bible as part of their training.
-Please keep him in prayer for his health.
-He has a 70% block in his heart and tires easily, and at times it is very painful and suffers from shortness of breath.
-He needs cataract surgery.
+He also ministers to people near the dump south of Juárez in a desperately poor area.

 Jose Luis Rivas